-Introduction and Overview
+1. Introduction and overview

-The L&D Consultant/Business Partner apprenticeship is designed to develop the professional standard required of people working as L&D Consultants / Business Partners in organisations across the private, public and third sectors.
+This apprenticeship is designed to develop the professional standard required of people working as Learning and Development (L&D) Consultants/Business Partners in organisations across the private, public and third sectors.

-The standard and end-point assessment plan have been developed by the L&D/HR Trailblazer Group (L&DHRTEG) which received backing from the Chartered Institute of Personnel and Development (CIPD) - the sector's Professional Body with additional support coming from the key industry partners.
+The standard and end-point assessment plan have been developed by the L&D/HR Trailblazer Group which received backing from the Chartered Institute of Personnel and Development (CIPD) - the sector's Professional Body - with additional support coming from the key industry partners.

-Apprentices will complete a development programme, designed to prepare them for the apprenticeship's end-point assessment (EPA).
+Apprentices will complete a development programme designed to prepare them for the apprenticeship's end-point assessment (EPA).
 This on-programme development phase will typically take 18 months to complete.
-Following employer sign off of their Learning Journal - confirming the demonstration of competence against the skills, knowledge and behaviours across the standard, the apprentice will submit their journal to an End-point Assessment Organisation (EPAO) and prepare to undertake two separate assessments that taken together will synoptically test knowledge, practical skills and industry behaviours in an integrated way at the end of the apprenticeship
+Following employer sign off of their Learning Journal (confirming the demonstration of competence against the skills, knowledge and behaviours across the standard), the apprentice will submit their journal to an End-point Assessment Organisation (EPAO) and prepare to undertake two separate assessments that, taken together, will synoptically test knowledge, practical skills and industry behaviours in an integrated way at the end of the apprenticeship.

-The Assessment Journey - Typical Timelines and Outcomes
+2. The Assessment Journey - Typical timelines and outcomes

-On-programme Phase and Gateway to EPA - Content & Outcomes
+3. On-programme phase and Gateway to EPA - content and outcomes

-3.1 Recommended On-Programme Development phase
+3.1 Recommended On-programme Development phase

-During the early weeks on programme, the apprentice, employer and (if applicable) appointed training provider will agree a schedule for start and completion of the agreed development to be undertaken as part of the apprenticeship.
+During the early weeks of their on-programme learning, the apprentice, employer and (if applicable) appointed training provider will agree a schedule for start and completion of the agreed development to be undertaken as part of the apprenticeship.
 There are no qualifications mandated to complete the apprenticeship, although employers may wish to select suitable ones to support delivery.
 However, the key is to ensure the development phase provides the support to deliver on all the skills, knowledge and behaviours required of the Apprenticeship standard.